Mining on Lium Compute Subnet

 docker compose logs -f

-# Check specific executor connections
+# Check specific node connections

 docker exec <miner_container> python /root/app/src/cli.py list-executors